rgov/facebook-political-ads/safari/NOTES.md

 The user content script in `extension/src/content.js` is injected into all pages on `*.facebook.com` domains.
 This is configured in the `Info.plist` file.

-But as the content script uses `chrome.runtime.sendMessage()`, we inject the `safariglue.js` script first.
-This sets up a mock `chrome` object which translates the calls to `safari.extension.dispatchMessage()`.
+But as the content script uses `chrome.runtime.sendMessage()`, an unavailable WebExtensions API, we inject the `safariglue.js` script first.
+This sets up a mock `chrome` object that translates the calls to `safari.extension.dispatchMessage()`.

 Messages are received by `SafariExtensionHandler.messageReceived(withName:from:userInfo:)` in the App